Like this short story? Here’s a link to my book of short stories

-Some days later I saw Ella and Jen talking at Andy’s.
+Some days later, I saw Ella and Jen talking at Andy’s.
 Smiling as always, Andy walked over to join them, but an evil look from Ella sent him back behind the bar.
-I knew they were good friends and assumed that they were discussing Maria’s illness when I overheard Ella say, “She’s a beautiful woman and men are all alike.
-I’m only glad that the money’s in the bank where she can’t get her hands on it.”
+They were friends and I heard Ella say, “Men are all alike.
+I’m only glad the money’s in the bank where she can’t get at it.”

 Seeing me, Ella looked disgusted and turned her back on me, saying, “I told him she’s a gold digger.
 For all the good it did.”